Derek Llewellyn-Jones: Biography

-He was born in the Wallaby, Merseyside, England, to a Welsh father and Irish mother.
-He attended Chester Kings School, in Chester, and he attended the University of Dublin,he became a naturalized Australian in 1976.
-His grandfather Frederick Llewellyn-Jones was a politician for the Liberal Party.
-He was brought up in Hawarden, North Wales.
-His father (John, known was Jack, Llewelyn-Jones) was a general practitioner, and mother was a doctor (unfortunately she died of TB when he was 14).
-He was subscripted to the army, and served in the Royal Army Medical Corps in the United Kingdom and subsequently in Malaya.
+Llewellyn-Jones was born in Wallasey, Merseyside, England, to a Welsh father and Irish mother.
+His paternal grandfather, Frederick Llewellyn-Jones, was a politician for the Liberal Party.
+He was brought up in Hawarden, North Wales, then attended Chester Kings School in Chester, and studied obstetrics at the University of Dublin.
+He was conscripted to the army, and served in the Royal Army Medical Corps in the United Kingdom and subsequently in Malaya.

-He was an associate professor of Department of Obstetrics and Gynaecology at the University of Sydney for 23 years from 1965.
+Llewellyn-Jones emigrated to Australia in 1965 where he was an associate professor of Department of Obstetrics and Gynaecology at the University of Sydney for 23 years.
+He became a naturalised Australian citizen in 1976.

 He wrote Everywoman, the textbook Fundamentals of Obstetrics and Gynaecology, Everyman and Everygirl.

 He was married to politician and actress Elisabeth Kirkby they have three children born in 1949 a (son), who is an actor, 1952 (daughter) who is an actress, and 1955 (son) respectively.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 1964 Birthday Honours.